How and Where iPhone Is Made: A Surprising Report on How Much of Apple’s Top Product is US-manufactured

 Are the last chapters of the iPhone saga unfolding?
 Not by any stretch of imagination, if you ask the Apple faithful.
 Definitely starting, if you ask the Android challengers.

-The world and word war between Android and Apple just keeps escalating to ever greater heights, and has been the most engrossing story in business for quite a number of quarters now.
+The world and word war between Android and Apple just keeps escalating to ever greater heights, and has been the most engrossing story in business and software market for quite a number of quarters now.
 Let’s not even talk courtroom battles and intellectual property clashes here.
 Very few technologies are completely new.
 Most owe a debt of gratitude to forebears who laid the foundation for all the awesomeness we carry around in our bags and pockets.
 Let’s just talk about sales.

 From the left flank, it looks like the Android charge led by Samsung is gaining ground.
 In 2012, Apple lost its firm grip on the smartphone market and Android manufacturers were emboldened to match Apple’s products spec for spec and price point for price point.
 Apple still leads, but not by miles.
 By the end of July 2013, Android phones have 65% of all smartphone sales in the nine influential smartphone markets in the world (UK, Germany, France, Italy, Spain, USA, Australia, China, Mexico), although as a single model, iPhone still has the biggest slice of the pie – 26.3%.